 - “Experts” consistently wrong about major crises

-The Parallel with Institutional Astrology An industry of “institutional weather astrologers” siphons billions claiming to beat statistical tools, with pitiful hit rates.
+An industry of “institutional weather astrologers” siphons billions claiming to beat statistical tools, with pitiful hit rates.
 The astrologer admits it’s irrational; the consultant claims it’s scientific.

 The Solution: Statistical Humility vs Narrative Arrogance

-- What Should Replace the Industry of Promises Replace:
+What Should Replace the Industry of Promises

 - Stories → probabilities